kat-cruz/NSF-Senegal/README.md

    * Contains scripts that create new variables, data frames, and merged data for the purpose of analysing, deidentifying, and processing data for analytical use.

 * 🪪 `ID_Creation`
-   * Contain scripts that create vilage IDs, household IDs, and individual IDs.
+   * Contain scripts that create village IDs, household IDs, and individual IDs.